Colchicine tablets are used to treat gout attacks. The work by reducing white blood cell activity in response to inflammation.

 The information provided here should only be referred to as a guide.
 Further details can be found inside the pack of Colchicine or provided by your pharmacist or doctor.

-All forms of medication present the risk of side effects and Colchicine is no exception.
-Not every user will experience them but it is important to be aware so that you can take the appropriate action if they should occur.
+All forms of medication present a risk of side effects and Colchicine is no exception.
+Not everyone will experience them but it is important to be aware so that you can take the appropriate action if they should occur.